 The Andes have two very distinct seasons – wet and dry.
 December to March is the wet season, and despite getting rained on a bit, it’s still a fantastic time to travel to Machu Picchu.
 Bring a packable rain jacket.

 To avoid the rain, you should visit Machu Picchu during the dry season (May-November).
 We visited Machu Picchu in June and were met with fantastic weather, great for hiking!

 When is the Best Time to Hike the Inca Trail?

-The Inca Trail is good to go during the dry and wet season, although it does close during the heaviest of rainfall in February.
-If you can I would recommend hiking the Inca Trail in the dry season!
+The Inca Trail is good to go during the dry and wet seasons, although it does close during the heaviest rainfall in February.
+If you can, I recommend hiking the Inca Trail in the dry season!